gary-archer/oauth.mobilesample.ios/README.md

 ## Local Development Quick Start

 Open the app in Xcode and run the app on a simulator, to trigger an OpenID Connect login flow.\
-This triggers an OpenID Connect code flow to authenticate the user with the AppAuth pattern.\
+This triggers a code flow to authenticate the user with the AppAuth pattern.\
 Logins run in the system browser using a `AsWebAuthenticationSession` and the app cannot access the user's credentials:

 ![App Login](doc/login.png)